stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

 description: In this tutorial we’re going to explore the use of pattern synonyms in Haskell, later we’ll give a brief overview to the Stack Builders’ contribution to the `time` Haskell library and finally we’ll review how to use the utilities that were introduced in the contribution.
 ---

 As Stack Builders one of the core values of our company is contributing to open source (OSS).
-We believe that we have the power to change people’s lives (or at least make it easier) by pushing the boundaries of the software industry and we’re happy to announce that the past month we were able to contribute to one of Haskell's core libraries, [time][time-hackage].
+We believe that we have the power to change people’s lives (or at least make it easier) by pushing the boundaries of the software industry and we’re happy to announce that we were able to contribute to one of Haskell's core libraries, [time][time-hackage].

-We started with the idea: “What if we bring some utilities that Ruby on Rails (RoR) has to Haskell?”.
-For instance, “How can I get the range of days that a month has?” or “How can I get a quarter’s boundaries?” were some of the questions that came to our mind.
+All started with the idea: “What if we bring some utilities that Ruby on Rails (RoR) has to Haskell?”.
+For instance, “How can one get the range of days that a month has?” or “How can one get a quarter’s boundaries?” were some of the questions that came to our mind.
 In the following example I will show the RoR code needed to get all days in a month and then Haskell version to do so:

 ```ruby
 today = Date.today